NoBlackBoxes/LastBlackBox/course/bootcamp/session_2/README.md

 </p>

 - [ ] **Task**: Build a Theremin
-- What if you used the analog voltage signal measured from your light sensor to change the frequency of the "tone" playing on your buzzer?
+- *Hint*: What if you used the analog voltage signal measured from your light sensor to change the frequency of the "tone" playing on your buzzer?
 Hmm...

-- [ ] **Task**: ***Have fun!***
+- [ ] **Task**: ***Have fun!*** (Make something cool)
-- This diagram of the Arduino "pins" will defintely be useful:
+- This diagram of the Arduino "pins" will definitely be useful:
 <p align="center">
 <img src="../../../boxes/computers/_data/images/pinout_arduino_nano.png" alt="arduino pinout" width="650">
 </p>